This page is actually a collection of articles – all written by me

 I call it a tree-landing and don't use the word crash.

-This is the whole flight's path, with ground speed (GPS) color-coded from
+This is the whole flight's path, with GPS 3D-speed (ground speed and vertical

-2½ minutes – in quest of thermals.
-A short downdraft boded
+cruise power for 2½ minutes – in quest of thermals.
+A short

-a strong thermal, which was used for nearly 5 minutes, eventually even
+downdraft boded a strong thermal, which was used for nearly 5 minutes,

-at idle power.
-At 260 meters, the flight's highest point, an accordingly
+eventually even at idle power.
+At 260 meters, the flight's highest point,

-strong downdraft followed, which had to be attenuated by re-setting cruise
+an accordingly strong downdraft followed, which had to be attenuated by re-setting

-power after just 10 seconds.
-About 4 minutes later, power was even
+cruise power after just 10 seconds.
+About 4 minutes later, power was

 3 minutes, another thermal was catched and used for 3 minutes.
 Now